 With the success of ERBA, Kay and Tom agreed to take their biggest business risk to date and fulfill Tom's dream of building a schooner out of Essex, MA that would sail in and around Gloucester Harbor.
 With everything they owned and everything they had on the line, Kay and Tom literally set sail into new waters.
 With the help of friends, family, and particularly their two sons, they became a staple on the waterfront and tourism scene.
 Tom sailed the boat—but Kay ran the business.

 Once the business end of the Lannon was smooth sailing, Kay turned her attention to improving the tourism industry on the North Shore of Boston.
 She served on various boards and worked hard to make people fall in love with the place she called home.
-She could always be counted on when she committed to a task and was well known for her eye for grammar and intense dislike for exclamation points.
+She could always be counted on when she committed to a task, and was well–known for her eye for grammar and intense dislike for exclamation points.

-When Kay passed in 2016 the hospitality and tourism industry came out in droves to pay their respects to the woman who taught so many so much.
+When Kay was diagnosed with ovarian cancer in 2015, she vowed to fight it with her head held high.
+When feeling well enough, she could be seen working in the office, sailing, and on one occasion, even steering the Columbia.
+Insert return space When Kay passed in 2016, the hospitality and tourism industry came out in droves to pay their respects to the woman who taught so many so much.
 Losing her left a spot at the table that will never be able to be filled.

 To honor her legacy and all she gave our industry, the Kay Ellis Memorial Scholarship Fund was formed.